 Like other chronic diseases, managing gastroesophageal reflux disease (GERD) can be a challenge.
-Effective management often depends on a successful patient-doctor relationship.
-Although the time you spend with your doctor might be limited, you can help ensure that effective two-way communication takes place during your visit by being prepared.
+Effective management often depends on a successful patient-healthcare provider relationship.
+Although the time you spend with your healthcare provider might be limited, you can help ensure that effective two-way communication takes place during your visit by being prepared.
 That way, you can get the most out of your visit.

 We encourage you to be proactive in your own health maintenance.
-Make the most out of your doctor visit – be prepared.
+Make the most out of your healthcare provider visit – be prepared.

 Tips on Getting the Most out of Your Appointment

-When you visit your doctor, you will want to know:
+When you visit your healthcare provider, you will want to know:

 - What’s wrong,

-- What the doctor can do to treat it, and
+- What the healthcare provider can do to treat it, and

 - What you can do to better manage it.